maratai/craftery/fiber_arts/weaving_drafts_masterlist.md

   - The kit makes 3 hemmed towels with finished measurements of 13.5" x 20".
 The towels can be machine washed and dried.
 - Red-Winged Blackbird.
 Rug. *The Best of Yarn Barn*, pp. 34-35.
 - **Rep Mug Rugs**.
 Coasters ("mug rugs"?!).
 Rep weave. *The Best of Yarn Barn* pp. 22-23.
 I picked up the kit for this; it's in the queue!
+- Rings of Circles.
+Table runner.
+Overshot. *The Best of Yarn Barn*, pp. 54-55.
 - Shadowed Spheres.
 Shawl.
 Shadow weave. *The Best of Yarn Barn*, pp. 20-21.
 - Simple Waffle Weave Dishtowels.
 Waffle weave. *The Best of Yarn Barn*, pp. 8-9.
+- Thanksgiving Table Runner. *The Best of Yarn Barn*, pp. 45-47.

-## Six-Harness Patterns.
+## Six-Harness Patterns
 - Everyday Napkins.
-Maybe this is overshot?? *The Best of Yarn Barn* ppp.
-26-27.
+Maybe this is overshot?? *The Best of Yarn Barn*, pp. 26-27.

+## Seven-Harness Patterns
+- Let It Snow Table Runner. *The Best of Yarn Barn*, pp. 48-50.

 ## Eight-Harness Patterns
 - **Dancing Butterflies** scarf, sett at 24 ends per inch, one skein each of two colors Kiku Silk (20/2 IIRC?), 12-dent reed.
+- Manhattan Table Runners.
+Rep weave. *The Best of Yarn Barn*, pp. 51-53.
 - **Plaited Twill Door Mat**, sett at 6 ends per inch, four skeins each of 160 Dark Grey and 128 Pale Grey Heavy Rug Wool, 6-dent reed.
+- **Reflecting Pool**.
+Table runner.
+Ascending/descending twill. *The Best of Yarn Barn*, pp. 56-57.
 - **Shades of Winter** stole, sett at 12 ends per inch, multiple skeins of Nature Spun Sport, 12-dent reed.
 - Yellow Brick Road Towels.
 Point twill/reverse point twill variation. *The Best of Yarn Barn*, pp. 10-11.

+- Reflecting Pool.
+Table runner.